 However, bear in mind that we do not use a star rating system on reviews.
 With that in mind - and also that it's useful to artists and their labels to be able to pull out an incisive, juicy quote for adverts and press releases - if you do really like an album, it would be appreciated if you could try to include one short, snappy summary quote, whilst avoiding the obvious dull clichés like "highly recommended," "long awaited", "potential album of the year" etc etc.

-Main features - interviews and overviews of types of music - should generally be maximum 1800 - 2000 words, which produces a finished feature of two pages when assembled.
-Occasionally we commission 3 page features (by prior agreement only) at 2800 - 3000 words.
-Only pieces specifically commissioned as cover features should generally exceed that length, where 4000 (preferable) - 5,000 words (very maximum) would be more normal.
+Main features - interviews and overviews of types of music - should generally be maximum 1800 words, which produces a finished feature of two pages when assembled.
+Sometimes we commission 3 page features (by prior agreement only) at maximum 2700 words.
+Only pieces specifically commissioned by us as cover features should generally exceed that length, where 4000 (preferable) - 5,000 words (very maximum) would be more normal.
+We virtually never accept freelance pitches for cover features.
 Please check with us before starting work on any feature to find out if we actually want it, when it might be used, and whether there are specific angles.

 The Root Salad section falls between the news roundup and major features.
 These pieces, which include introductory features on new artists, longer news items on certain special projects and products, various scurrilous bits of current controversy, historical itemettes, etc, are around 800 (preferable) to 900 (very maximum) words.
 Keep them snappy and entertaining (or very thought-provoking).

 We will always need photographs if a feature or Root Salad is to appear.